MaksymKarunos/MaksymKarunos/readme.md

 <a href="https://sourcerer.io/maksymkarunos"><img src="https://img.shields.io/badge/JavaScript-25%20commits-orange.svg" alt=""></a>
 <a href="https://sourcerer.io/maksymkarunos"><img src="https://img.shields.io/badge/C-24%20commits-orange.svg" alt=""></a>
 <a href="https://sourcerer.io/maksymkarunos"><img src="https://img.shields.io/badge/C++-14%20commits-orange.svg" alt=""></a>
 ### Hi there, I'm Max!
-I am passionate about Data Science and Software Engineering
+I am passionate about Software Engineering and Data Science

-- 🔭 I’m currently a senior at Pace University, New York City pursuing a degree in Computer Science, B.S.
+- 🔭 I’m currently on track to graduate in May 2020 from Pace University, New York City with a degree in Computer Science, B.S.
-- 🌱 I’m currently learning Data Science and Data Engineering
+- 🌱 I’m currently wokring on Zenora, a python modern wrapper for Discord REST API
-- 👯 I’m open to any project ideas you might have
-- 🥅 2020 Goals: Make it a year of data-driven decisions
+- 🥅 2020 Goals: Make Zenora one of the leading frameworks for development Discord Bots
-- ⚡ I am open to Data Science, Data Engineering, or Software Engineering roles
+- ⚡ I am open to Software Engineering or Data Science roles

 ### Connect with me: